 N.T: Art history, as we all know, is eminently male and white.
 Today, however, as a consequence of postcolonial studies and globalisation perspectives, parallel art histories have emerged and we talk more than ever about “plural modernities.”
 The exhibition Elles that was organised by Centre Pompidou in 2009-2010 showed the decision to display only artworks made by the women artists of the collection.
 This exhibition was an attempt to show what a feminine and feminist rewriting of modernity in art can look like.
 Do you think that women from the Arab world are willing to talk about gender more openly now?

 L.J: Most women I know are very conscious of their role as artists who are female and of the gender issue.
 One of the greatest artists, Mona Hatoum, had a very important role too.
 I’m thinking of her early performances.
-If you look at younger artists today, like Marwa Arsanios, she’s also dealing with issues of gender in her work.
-Maybe not in falling is not collapsing, falling is extending, the work shown recently at Beirut Art Center, but in her practice.
-I would say that not all women include a militant dimension in the visible aspect of their work, but I would think that they are all very aware of this.
+If you look at younger artists today, like Marwa Arsanios, she’s also dealing with issues of gender in her work, but I would say that not all women include a militant dimension in the visible aspect of their work, but I would think that they are all very aware of their role as female artists.

 N.T: Many also felt that a quota demand can be negative towards any objective standard of quality, with implications of special treatment.
 Women artists want recognition of their work on merit as artists and individuals before anything else.
 Do you think that a feminist-oriented discourse can reduce their art to a marginal category?